solana-labs/solana/book/src/proposals/bankless-leader.md

 4. Subtract the fee from the balance.

-5. For all the keys in the transaction that are used as Credit-Debit, mark their balance as 0 by storing the balance in the cache.
+5. For all the keys in the transaction that are Credit-Debit and are referenced by an instruction, mark their balance as 0 in the cache.
+The execution key can be declared as Credit-Debit as long as it is not used in any instruction.

 ## Leader Replay